surreymagpie/running_club/README.md

 # Running Club

 ### Introduction
-This application is a project aimed at providing a website and membership management system for a UK Athletics affiliated running or athletics club.
+This application is a project aimed at providing a website and membership management system for UK Athletics affiliated running or athletics club.

 ### Local development
 You will need ruby (currently v2.4.1) and postgresql already installed.
+In addition, this app uses the Mailcatcher gem in the development environment to provide a simple SMTP server to keep all your emails local.
+If you wish to use it, this in turn requires SQLite3 and it's development libraries to be installed on your system (consult your distribution's package manager).

 ```bash
 # Clone this repository: